Additional visitor information

 _005

 • The bulletin begins with an order of worship, which lists the main elements that will take place in worship.
 This includes congregational singing and responsive readings (alternating between a leader and the congregation).
 An asterisk indicates that the congregation stands as they are able, and bold print is used for the parts the congregation reads.
-We usually sing hymns and songs from denominational resources: Hymnal: A Worship Book (a blue book), Sing the Journey (a green booklet) and Sing the Story (a purple booklet).
+We usually sing hymns and songs from our denominational hymnal: Voices Together (a purple book).
 Singing is led by the organist, pianist or other instrumentalists, or by a song leader who conducts the congregation.
-Additional worship music is offered by choirs and other musicians.
-We love music at BCMC!
+Additional worship music is offered by choirs and other musicians We love music at BCMC!

 • On the last Sunday of the month, those who are celebrating a birthday that month are invited forward during the offering to receive a blessing from the pastors.
 Guests are welcome to participate in this celebrative ritual.